18 Dec How to Prevent a “Gotcha!” in Salesforce Relationships

 Okay, I Understand the Basics.
 Why Is This Important, and Why Didn’t They Warn Me About It?

 Salesforce ensures data integrity and makes sure there are no dead references.
 The system provides two ways of ensuring referential integrity.
 If you clear the key field when the parent is deleted, there won’t be any bad links.
 This is pretty flexible and loose.
 If you want a tighter relationship, use the don’t-allow-deletion option to get a little closer to the master-detail model.

 Aha!
 That’s the key.
 The product object can’t have cascade-delete relationships.
 An explanation can be found in a warning panel on Salesforce.com, Inc.’s previously mentioned Object Relationships Overview page:

 So the limitation is documented, sort of, but this detail may take a little digging and inference to figure out.

 Disclaimer: References to documentation and error messages are accurate as of the Winter ’18 release.
-If the documentation is updated at some future date, that would be great but then this post would also be wrong.
+If the documentation is updated at some future date, that would be great, but then this post could be outdated.

 What Happens If I Try to Change the Option Later?

 Interestingly, when I attempted to edit the lookup field and change to “Don’t allow deletion,” the error message on save was much more useful: